 January 10, 2014 North Castle's Town Board unanimously re-appointed Town Administrator Joan Goldberg 20 days after the prior Town Board fired her.
 Supervisor Michael Schiliro read a prepared statement at the January 8, 2014 Town Board meeting of the results of private investigations of allegations of harassment and racial discrimination against the Town Board and Town Administrator Joan Goldberg.
-The findings showed "no evidence of any unlawful or actionable conduct by the Town Administrator.
-Accordingly, we will now entertain a motion to reconsider re-employment of Joan Goldberg upon the same terms and conditions as her previous contract."
 More

 Brynwood Development - Two Windmill Groups, Two Points of View